1989–90 Detroit Pistons season

 The 1989–90 Detroit Pistons season was the 42nd season for the Detroit Pistons in the National Basketball Association, and their 33rd season in Detroit, Michigan.
-The team played at the Palace of Auburn Hills in suburban Auburn Hills, Michigan.
+The Pistons entered the regular season as the defending NBA champions, after defeating the Los Angeles Lakers in a four-game sweep in the 1989 NBA Finals, winning their first ever NBA championship.
+This team is widely regarded as one of the greatest teams in NBA history.

+Season summary

+Regular season

-As the defending NBA champions, the Pistons had another successful season winning 13 consecutive games around January and February, holding a 35–14 record at the All-Star break, and then posting a 12-game winning streak in March.
-The Pistons finished in first place in the Central Division with a 59–23 record, and earned the first seed in the Eastern Conference.
+As the defending champions, the Pistons got off to a 13–10 start to the regular season, but then won ten of their next eleven games, and later on held a 35–14 record at the All-Star break.
+The team posted a 13-game winning streak between January and February, and then posted a 12-game winning streak between February and March.
+The Pistons finished in first place in the Central Division with a 59–23 record, and earned the first seed in the Eastern Conference; the team qualified for the NBA playoffs for the seventh consecutive year.

-Isiah Thomas led the team with 18.4 points, 9.4 assists and 1.7 steals per game, while Joe Dumars averaged 17.8 points and 4.9 assists per game, and was named to the All-NBA Third Team, and James Edwards provided the team with 14.5 points per game.
+Isiah Thomas averaged 18.4 points, 9.4 assists and 1.7 steals per game, while Joe Dumars averaged 17.8 points and 4.9 assists per game, and was named to the All-NBA Third Team, and James Edwards provided the team with 14.5 points and 4.2 rebounds per game.
 In addition, Mark Aguirre contributed 14.1 points per game, while Bill Laimbeer provided with 12.1 points and 9.6 rebounds per game, and Vinnie Johnson contributed 9.8 points and 3.1 assists per game.
 Meanwhile, Dennis Rodman averaged 8.8 points and 9.7 rebounds per game, and was named the NBA Defensive Player of the Year, and John Salley provided with 7.2 points, 5.4 rebounds and 1.9 blocks per game.

 During the NBA All-Star weekend at the Miami Arena in Miami, Florida, Thomas, Dumars and Rodman were all selected for the 1990 NBA All-Star Game, as members of the Eastern Conference All-Star team, while head coach Chuck Daly was selected to coach the Eastern Conference; it was the first ever All-Star appearance for both Dumars and Rodman.
-Dumars and Rodman were also both named to the NBA All-Defensive First Team.
+Dumars and Rodman were also both named to the NBA All-Defensive First Team; Thomas and Dumars both finished tied in 13th place in Most Valuable Player voting, while Dumars also finished tied in third place in Defensive Player of the Year voting, and Daly finished in fourth place in Coach of the Year voting.

-In the Eastern Conference First Round of the 1990 NBA playoffs, the Pistons swept the 8th-seeded Indiana Pacers in three straight games, then defeated the 5th-seeded New York Knicks four games to one in the Eastern Conference Semi-finals.
-In the Eastern Conference Finals, the Pistons defeated the 2nd seeded Chicago Bulls in seven games to advance to the NBA Finals for the third straight year.
+The Pistons finished third in the NBA in home-game attendance, with an attendance of 879,705 at The Palace of Auburn Hills during the regular season.